coderefinery/testing/guide.md

 - How and when do you test?
 - Where would you start adding a test in an existing project?
 - In which situations would you recommend not to add any tests?

+### Structure of the lesson

+The lesson then continues with:
+- Motivate verification of functionality
+- Motivate tests as a way of documenting use
+- Motivate tests as a support for further code development

+We illustrate how tests can be done in various ways.
+Tests can be part of code.
+It can be used as a check during a git commit.
+It can be set up automatically such that Pull Requests get verified by a Continuous Integration service like Travis.

+The examples work quite well.
+The pytest example can be done as type along.
+During the wrap up of the example with GitHub Actions, it is useful to have co-instructor doing the exercise in parallel with you.
+As your partner write pull requests with "fixes #1" (or whatever PR number) you can show that the PR links to a issue, and the issue pointing to a commit.

 ### Timing